TimLafosse/100DaysOfCode/log.md

 ### Day 24: 14/02/2021

-**Today's Progress**: Needed a project to implement a testing ibrary on so am using a boilerplate from a tutorial from a while back to build on top of.
+**Today's Progress**: Needed a project to implement a testing library on so am using a boilerplate from a tutorial from a while back to build on top of.
 **Thoughts:** Glad to be back on it after a few weeks of due to work being busy.

 **Link to work:** Cannot include just yet